top of page

 ue to the emission of the bubble fields by the system's components.
 The bubble field contours the ether in a specific geometric pattern that induces particles to cross-slide among the pathways.

-Delayed-choice situations also become easier to understand with this model since the actual timing of collapse is autonomous within the bubble environment.
+Delayed-choice situations also become easier to understand with this classical model since the actual timing of collapse is autonomous within the bubble environment.

 For example, consider the delayed-choice effect that pertains to a typical beam splitter experiment.
 Since a photon cross-slides among the pathways, it is not critically important when an object is actually placed into the system in order to trigger the collapse.
 As the bubble patterns of the interposing object propagate throughout the system, the avenues of sliding will automatically readjust themselves according to the overall geometry of the system's bubble environment.

 This occurs regardless of the photon's relative position to the beam splitter and may manifest at any moment, and at any time, as the system dynamically recovers between states.
 The specific moment of when the delayed choice effect actually becomes apparent is inconsequential since the photon’s location will adjust accordingly to the aggregate bubble pattern that applies to the system at that particular moment.
-In my model, collapse is not a crude but rather an elegant process as the system dynamically recovers between states.
+In my model, collapse is not a crude and abrupt process, but rather an elegant one as the system dynamically recovers between states.

 Measurement And Non-Locality

 Non-locality within the bubble environment is achieved through the relative emissions of the system's components and their bubble fields, such that the conveyance of information between the components is well-known throughout the entire system.
-There is no need for a mysterious “pilot wave” or such in order to identify certain events since the propagation of the bubble fields automatically reflects any changes that are made to the system.
+There is no need for a mysterious pilot wave or such in order to identify certain events since the propagation of the bubble fields automatically reflects any changes that are made to the system.

-It is important to note, however, that the concept of measur
+It is important to note however that the concept of measur

 ement is irrelevant since the collapse of a system due to destructive interference bubble patterns may occur prior to the actual act of measurement itself.